Radek Smoleňák

 Radek Smoleňák (born December 3, 1986) is a Czech professional ice hockey winger.
-He is currently playing with the Mountfield Hradec Králové of the Czech Extraliga (EHL).Smolenak was selected by the Tampa Bay Lightning in the 3rd round (73rd overall) of the 2005 NHL Entry Draft.
+He is currently playing with the Rytíři Kladno of the Czech Extraliga.
+Smoleňák was selected by the Tampa Bay Lightning in the 3rd round (73rd overall) of the 2005 NHL Entry Draft.

 Playing career

 Smoleňák played briefly with the Chicago Blackhawks in the 2009–10 season when he was claimed off waivers by the team late in the pre-season.
 He played in only one regular season game with the Blackhawks, in which he registered a five-minute major for fighting.
 He also participated in the 2009 pre-season with Chicago while they played in Zürich, Switzerland and registered one goal in one game.
 After being placed back on waivers by the Blackhawks, he was quickly re-claimed by the Tampa Bay Lightning on October 11, 2009.

-Smoleňák signed a contract with Pelicans Lahti from the Finnish elite league SM-liiga on January 30, 2012.
+Smoleňák signed a contract with Lahti Pelicans from the Finnish elite league SM-liiga on January 30, 2012.

 In 2009, Smoleňák received significant fan support in the NHL voting for the 57th National Hockey League All-Star Game compiling 10,471 fan votes as a write-in candidate.